crossingts/cybersecurityfoundations/6.-practical-foundations-in-ethical-hacking/setting-up-a-cybersecurity-lab/README.md

 ## Learning objectives <a href="#learning-objectives" id="learning-objectives"></a>

-* Become familiar with...

-This section discusses
+* Learn how to design, configure, verify, and operate a fully functional virtual cybersecurity lab using exclusively open source technologies

+This section teaches how to set up a fully functional cybersecurity virtual lab using exclusively open source technologies.

 ## Topics covered in this section

-* **Point 1**
-* **Point 2**

-This exercise will guide you through setting up a fully functional cybersecurity virtual lab using exclusively open source technologies.
+* **Setting up a cybersecurity lab steps**
+* **Design the lab - choose a design pipeline**

-## Setting up a cybersecurity lab steps
+### Setting up a cybersecurity lab steps

-* Design the lab - choose a design pipeline&#x20;
+* Design the lab - choose a design pipeline
 * Choose a virtualization environment/tool
 * Choose a project documentation platform/method
-* Build the lab&#x20;
+* Build the lab
   * Configure subnet interfaces and verify connectivity
   * Configure and verify the firewall
   * Configure and verify the IDS/IPS